Cricket in Afghanistan

-Cricket in Afghanistan is the most popular sport in the country, which is represented internationally by the Afghanistan national cricket team.
-Afghanistan became a full member of the International Cricket Council on 22 June 2017, entitling the national team to participate in official Test matches.
-Afghanistan has produced a few prominent cricketers over the years, who later went on to become widely popular in world cricket including Rashid Khan, Mohammad Nabi and Mujeeb Ur Rahman.
+Cricket in Afghanistan is a popular sport in the country, which is represented internationally by the Afghanistan national cricket team.
+Afghanistan's border with the Test playing nation of Pakistan has helped the game to take root.
+Pakistan's former batsman Inzamam ul Haq has coached the Afghan national team in the past.
+Afghanistan became a full member of the International Cricket Council on 22 June 2017, enabling the national team to participate in official Test matches.

-In August 2021, concerns and doubts were raised over the participation of Afghanistan cricket team in future international matches ever since Afghanistan was brought under the control of the Taliban.
-Concerns were raised over the safety of Afghan national cricketers and their families who were still in Afghanistan during the Taliban takeover on 15 August 2021.
-Uncertainties also developed regarding the future of cricket in Afghanistan and reports emerged that Taliban would be expected to dismantle the Afghanistan women's national cricket team due to the Taliban's opposition towards women's rights.

-However, Taliban revealed that it would not disrupt the men's cricket team's participation in international matches and allowed Afghanistan to play their first ever bilateral series against Pakistan in Sri Lanka which scheduled to start in September 2021.
-Taliban also ordered the Afghanistan Cricket Board to carry on the activities as usual although the Taliban fighters arrived at the ACB headquarters with guns.

-Despite the political turmoil, Afghanistan cricket team's media manager Hikmat Hassan confirmed that Afghanistan would participate in the 2021 ICC Men's T20 World Cup.
+Afghanistan's playing season runs from May to September.
+There are 320 cricket clubs and 6 turf wickets in Afghanistan.
+In February 2017, the International Cricket Council (ICC) awarded first-class status to Afghanistan's four-day domestic competition.
+They also granted List A status to their existing Twenty20 domestic competition, as Afghanistan did not have a domestic 50-over tournament.
+In May 2017 however, the ICC recognised the 50-over Ghazi Amanullah Khan Regional One Day Tournament by granting it List A status.

 History

 Cricket was first played in Afghanistan during the 19th century Anglo-Afghan Wars, with British troops reported to have played in Kabul in 1839.
 However, unlike many countries, no lasting cricket legacy was left by the British, and it would be more than a hundred years before cricket returned.

-Afghanistan's vicinity to Test playing nations of India and Pakistan has helped the game take root.
 In the 1990s, cricket became popular amongst Afghan refugees in Pakistan, and the Afghanistan Cricket Federation was formed there in 1995.
 They continued to play cricket on their return to their home country in late 2001.
-Like all sports, cricket was originally banned by the Taliban, but it became an exception in 2000 and the Afghanistan Cricket Federation was elected as an affiliate member of the ICC the following year.
-Although Taliban had originally banned cricket during their regime, it was during the Taliban rule between 1996 and 2001 cricket had developed significantly in the country with many Afghan refugees in Peshawar picking up the sport.
+Like all sports, cricket was originally banned by the Taliban, but it became an exception in 2000, and the Afghanistan Cricket Federation was elected as an affiliate member of the ICC the following year.

 The Afghanistan national cricket team's 21-run win over Namibia in Krugersdorp earned them official One Day International status in April 2009.
 The team qualified for the 2012 ICC Under-19 Cricket World Cup.

-Today cricket is one of the most popular sports in Afghanistan, and the Afghanistan team has made quick progress in the international world of cricket.
+Today, cricket is one of the most popular sports in Afghanistan, and the Afghanistan team has made quick progress in the international world of cricket.